Tobio89/fcc-bot-go/README.md

-const LogChannelName = "The channel name where the bot will post logs" const AppID = "The bot's ID code" const RFRPostID = "A post that the bot will use to listen for React-For-Roles" const LearningVoteRequirement = "An int for how many emojis triggers the bot to copy the post to Learning Reources
+const LogChannelName = "The channel name where the bot will post logs" const AppID = "The bot's ID code" const RFRPostID = "A post that the bot will use to listen for React-For-Roles" const LearningVoteRequirement = "An int for how many emojis triggers the bot to copy the post to Learning Reources"

 ```